matter-labs/zksync-docs/content/10.zk-stack/35.prividium/_partials/quickstart/_restart.md

 ---
 title: Quickstart - Restarting your chain
-description: How to restart your Prividium chain
+description: How to restart your Prividium™ chain
 ---

 If at some point during development you wish to stop and restart your chain,